AT-Publishing/website/col-glossary.md

 ---
+top:          yes
 layout:       col-glossary
 title:        "ATNET Crypto Trading Glossary"
 description:  "Glossary crypto trading terms on ATNET.
 All the crypto trading jargon and technical analysis terms often used in crypto trading communities."
 permalink:     /glossary/
 ---

 Welcome to the **crypto traders' glossary** on **ATNET** (AltcoinTrading.NET).